 In my experience, working with clients on all aspects of their communication both personal and professional, if one’s feelings can be articulated with responsibility and sensitivity, without accusation or anger, then the results can be phenomenal.

-Make 2018 the year you become an honest, authentic communicator.
+Make next year the year you become an honest, authentic communicator.
 By putting into practice the tips given to you above, you will be able to see a remarkable difference instantly.
 As a New Year’s resolution, I can’t think of anything that will have a more positive impact on so many aspects of your life.